torodean/Antonius-MIA/README.md

 7) To see what dll's are required by the program for making it portable, execute objdump -p hello.exe | grep "DLL Name" while in the ../Antonius-MIA/bin and then copy those dll's to the folder with the .exe

+8) With the correct cygwin dll's in the exe folder, the program can be ran as standalone.